Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Time Complexity for a Solution

 \section{Time Complexity for a Solution}

-In this section, we give $O(|E|)$ time algorithms to determine solvability and to construct network coding solutions for 2-SMNC networks.
-By Theorem \ref{CRe}, if one can find out a region decomposition such that each non-source region has at least two parents, then the feasibility of the region graph can be inferred by searching the singular regions.
-In the following, we will show that for each 2-SMNC network, such a region decomposition exists.
-We first introduce a definition.
+In this section, we give $O(|E|)$ time algorithms to determine solvability and to construct network coding solutions of the 2-URMS network $G$.
+We shall prove that $G$ has a unique region decomposition $D^{**}$, called the basic region decomposition, which can be obtained in time $O(|E|)$, and $G$ is solvable if and only if $\text{RG}(D^{**})$ is feasible.
+First, we give the definition of basic region decomposition.